The Science of Interviewing:

 Small details matter more than most hiring teams realize: how structured the process feels, how respectful the interaction is, how consistent communication remains before and after the interview.
 These signals shape not only how candidates perform, but whether they want the job at all.

-Know Your Culture Before You Try to Hire for It
+Know Your Culture Before You Start the Hiring Process

 By the time a candidate walks into an interview, they are already differentiating you from other organizations and forming a preliminary preference.
 As the recruitment process continues, those perceptions either strengthen or weaken based on what they experience next.